Transfer taxes are something to consider with every real estate transaction. Read on for what you need to know about Delaware transfer taxes.

 If you're buying property, selling property, or have inherited property, transfer taxes in your state and county are something you need to be familiar with.
 Speak to a Clever Partner Agent about other tax savings for buyers and sellers.
 They will also be able to guide you to a host of government programs and grants that can cut down on your closing costs.

 Transfer taxes in Delaware are 4% of the purchase price of the property, with 2.5% going to the state and 1.5% going to the county.
-The transfer tax is typically split evenly, with both the buyer and seller paying 2%.
+Common practice is for the buyer and seller to split the transfer tax costs evenly, with both the buyer and seller paying 2%.

-A median home in Delaware is worth $257,521.
-The seller and buyer of a $257,521 home would, unless exempt, pay $5,150 in transfer taxes.
-If the buyer is exempt, the seller will still be responsible for her own $5,150 share, but won’t have to pay extra for the buyer.
+To provide a more concrete example, a median home in Delaware is worth $274,067.
+The seller and buyer of a $274,067 home would, unless exempt, pay $5,481 in transfer taxes.
+If the buyer is exempt from state tax, they would instead pay $2056, while the seller will still be responsible for their $5,481 share.

 Can You Deduct Transfer Taxes?